theseanything/civilservicelgbt.github.io/_publications/2018-06-25-pride-in-london-joining-instructions.md

 You should aim to arrive at 1:00pm, where we will give out wristbands and take group photos.

-We will leave the meeting point and move into the parade form-up area at 1:45pm.
+We will leave the meeting point and move into the parade form-up area at around 2:00pm.

 ### Lining up in the parade

-Our group must arrive at the Parade form up area on Portland Place by 2:10pm.
+Our group needs to arrive at the Parade form up area on Portland Place at around 2:10pm.

 This year, the Civil Service is in Group F, near the back of the parade.